romaricpascal/romaricpascal.is/content/posts/button-hover-effect-with-custom-properties.md

   }
 </style>

-Let's look into a button.
+Let's look into a `<button>`.
 One sticks out of the page thanks to some drop shadow, making it appear pressable.
 On hover (or focus), we'll have it stick out a bit more and when active, get pressed closer to the page.
 Like this one:

 <div class="demo demo--shallow demo--centered">
   <div class="demo-content">